Keratoconus is now treatable through a procedure called corneal collagen cross-linking (CXL).

 CXL is unique in that it is non-invasive and targets the source of the problem, which is the weakened cornea due to keratoconus.
 The treatment significantly increases the number of collagen bonds between the corneal layers, returning the cornea to a more stable condition.

 The ultraviolet light used for CXL was specifically chosen because it is safe for the cornea, lens, and retina, but still sufficient to induce collagen cross-linking.
 Ultraviolet light is measured and calibrated before each treatment to ensure safe exposure levels, and clinical studies have demonstrated that the amount of light that reaches the deeper structures in the eye is not enough to cause damage.

 What to Expect

 CXL is performed in a treatment room under topical anaesthesia—the procedure is uncomplicated and painless.
 While vision typically returns to prior levels within one week, the most dramatic improvements occur over the first three months.
 Then gradually, over the next 12 months, the cornea continues to stiffen and stabilize resulting in further improvements.
 In most cases, the keratoconus ceases to progress and, in some cases, vision improves.
 Patients will usually be seen daily to assess initial healing.
-The bandage contact lens is then removed about three to four days after treatment.
+The bandage contact lens is then removed about 3 to 5 days after treatment.
 In most cases, patients may return to wearing contact lenses for their prescriptions after one month.
 Contacts, however, may need to be changed occasionally until the cornea fully stabilizes.